Drlanderf/clara_oswald/README.md

   - [ ] Ticket management
   - [ ] Auto-mod (i think discord server auto-mod is enough)
   - [ ] Instead of .env use Database to store any variable
-    - [ ] Making something to improve the configuration of the bot
+  - [ ] Allow to use different discord server by using main bot token

 ---